-- Strengthen us that we may become people of courage able to bring, courage to others. - · Help us to overcome fear so that we can be an example to others. - · Teach us how to help those who are struggling with fear. - Give us wisdom to understand the challenges people face and the best ways to help them. - Enable us to further cultivate hope in our own hearts so we can better carry it to others.
+- Strengthen us that we may become people of courage able to bring courage to others. - Help us to overcome fear so that we can be an example to others. - Teach us how to help those who are struggling with fear. - Give us wisdom to understand the challenges people face and the best ways to help them. - Enable us to further cultivate hope in our own hearts so we can better carry it to others.

-After prayer, take 30 seconds to share the materials with everyone that they should review before the next meeting.
-After sharing the materials and prayer points, dismiss the group to a time of fellowship and refreshments, if available.
+After prayer, take 30 seconds to share the materials with everyone if available.

+After sharing the materials and prayer points, dismiss the group to a time of fellowship and refreshments, that they should review before 52
-Notes:

-)

-Once the discussion

-oncludes comfortably, or

-me has expired, begin to

-nank everyone for their

-ontributions, individually or 37

-s a group.
-Conclude in prayer
+Once the discussion time has expired, begin to contributions, individually or as a group.
+Conclude in prayer as your heart leads or using the at-home prayer points.